 Tuesdays 10am-1pm & 1PM-4PM.
 Come along and use the space, including large cutting table, sewing machines, knitting needles, crochet hooks, etc.

 Thursdays 6.30-9pm.
 A sociable textiles session where you can do your own thing, learn something new, help someone else, etc. Tea, coffee and homemade cake is always available.

 Group workshops first Thursday of every month. see the top of this page for the next one.
 All materials included.
 All workshops suitable for beginners.
 Please arrive at 6.30pm for a 7pm start.
 All levels, beginner to experienced welcome!
 No booking required.
 Hot drinks and homemade cake available.
 We finish at 9pm.
-Cost of sessions £4 (£3 concessions).
-You can come back for your free session on another day!
+Cost of sessions £4 (£3 concessions). first timers free!

-in 2017 we had the following great workshops:
+we have previously had the following great workshops:

 MAKE A MORSBAG